SAP/openui5-docs/docs/Step_2_Technical_Information_Dialog_63c97ef.md

 2. Open the developer tools of your browser

-3. Choose * Crtl O * and type the name of an OpenUI5 framework artifact to display its source code in debug mode.
+3. Choose  [Crtl\] + [O\]  and type the name of an OpenUI5 framework artifact to display its source code in debug mode.

     > Note:
     > You may see additional errors and warnings in the developer console.
 These can help you investigate the problem further.